sikoba/sko-public/docusaurus/docs/web/sign-up.md

 ## Full controll

-If you choose to have a full control over your account:
+If you choose to have full control over your account:

 - check *Full control* option and click *See master key*